yelouafi/nant/README.md

 <p ng-class="{strike: !deleted, bold: some.isBold() }">...</p>
 ```

-we can't write this object straight into our code because theit will be evaluateed directly
+we can't write this object straight into our code because the expressions will be evaluateed directly

 ```javascript
 // Error, strike and bold members will get evaluated right now, probably raises an error if deleted or some aren't in the scope